 rapidly Making Sense of your Existing Data

 Often organizations have spent much time and money to gather insights.
-From surveys, to focus groups, and more, there is often an overwhelming amount of data, from which meaningful actions can be hard to determine, leading to reactive guesses that lead to little sustained change.
-Here is one case in which we helped determine the right actions from exsitign data.
+From surveys, to focus groups, and more, there is often an overwhelming amount of data, from which meaningful actions can be hard to determine, leading to reactive guesses that give way to little sustained change.
+Here is one case in which we helped determine the right actions from existing data.

 A Fortune 1000 Medical Technology company wanted to improve their workplace culture.
 They had determined the values they wanted to stand up to, and had completed a company wide, global, Employee Engagement survey to investigate their current state against these values.